 In lieu of the redemption of any Rental Housing Bond, the Authority may direct the Trustee in an Officer's Certificate to purchase such Bond from any Owner willing to sell such Bond.
 In addition, the Authority may at any time direct the Trustee in an Officer's Certificate to purchase, with Assets or other net assets of the Authority, any Rental Housing Bond from any Owner willing to sell such Bond.
-In either case, the purchase price shall be determined by, or in accordance with the directions of, the Authority.
+In accordance with the directions of, the Authority.